garrardkitchen/blog/content/posts/principles.md

 The above demonstrates an example of defensive coding.
 The first is that we need to test for valid constructor parameter values when instantiating a class.

-The second, if to avoid mistakes that might not be picked up by your compiler.
+The second, is to avoid mistakes that might not be picked up by your compiler.
 For instance, a common mistake doing this:

 ```csharp
 if (firstname = null)